 There are so many Route 66 icons to see and experience while in Cuba, but it’s absolutely essential to take a tour of the famous Route 66 Viva Cuba Murals.
 Take a journey through the town’s history via 12 outdoor murals.
 For a more in-depth look, a narrated bus tour departs from the Cuba Visitor Center.
 A self-guided map is available at Cubamomurals.com.

-Your last Missouri stop should be at Gary's Gay Parita in Ash Grove: it's a verifiable Route 66 icon.
+Your last Missouri stop should be at Gary's Gay Parita in Ash Grove, a verifiable Route 66 icon.
 As Gary says, “Folks from all over the world say it’s the dream of their life to travel Historic Route 66.
 It’s the dream of my life to meet those folks.”
-Owner Gary Turner loves the Mother Road and the people on it so much that he recreated a little retro Sinclair gas station, and spends his days welcoming travelers with a soda and great conversation.
+Owner Gary Turner loves the Mother Road and the people on it so much that he recreated a little retro Sinclair gas station and spends his days welcoming travelers with a soda and great conversation.

-The historic Rock Cafe in Stroud is another iconic Route 66 stop.
-It also has a deep connection to the movie "Cars" and it was also featured on the show "Diners, Drive-Ins, and Dives."
-It's famous for its mouthwateringly golden-brown chicken-fried steak, and if you're in the mood for something sweet, try their Diet Doctor Pepper float.
+The historic Rock Cafe is a classic Route 66 stop.
+Named for the sandstone rocks used in its construction, the cafe opened in 1939.
+Crews from Pixar stopped here while they were researching the movie Cars, and the popular eatery was also featured on the "TV show Diners, Drive-Ins, and Dives."
+The cafe may be famous for its mouthwateringly golden-brown chicken-fried steak, but if you're in the mood for something sweet, try the Diet Doctor Pepper float.